wingkwong/react-quiz-form/README.md

 - Explaination

 ## Validation
-- All fields are required except `messageForCorrectAnswer`, `messageForInorrectAnswer`, and `explanation`
+- All fields are required except `messageForCorrectAnswer`, `messageForIncorrectAnswer`, and `explanation`
 - At least one question has to be created
 - At least two answers have to be created
 - Max four answers in one question are allowed